Updated: 23 June, 2025

 Striking a balance between emotional empathy and cognitive empathy is crucial in healthcare.
 Emotional empathy involves sharing the patient’s emotions, so truly “feeling with” them.
 This form of empathy creates a deep connection, enhancing trust and patient satisfaction, but can also be emotionally exhausting for healthcare providers if experienced too intensely, like mentioned above.

 Cognitive empathy, on the other hand, is the ability to understand a patient’s perspective without fully internalising their emotions.
 This approach allows providers to engage compassionately without becoming overwhelmed.
-By combining both types, healthcare professionals can connect with patients meaningfully while also protecting their own mental well-being, reducing the risk of burnout.
-Balancing these forms of empathy helps healthcare workers offer genuine, compassionate care while maintaining the resilience needed to handle demanding environments.
+By combining both types of empathy, healthcare professionals can connect with patients in a meaningful way.
+At the same time, they protect their own mental well-being and lower the risk of burnout.
+This balance allows them to offer compassionate care while staying resilient in demanding environments.

 Practical Ways to Cultivate Empathy